Custom Search

 Exercise

 Being a sighthound, the Caravan needs a tremendous amount of daily exercise in order to remain physically and mentally sound.
-Daily long walks on lead are essential, coupled with long, weekly or bi-weekly running sessions in a large, enclosed, safe area.
-Never allow a Caravan off leash on unfenced ground, it has the ability to become selectively deaf to its master’s calls should anything catch its attention and trigger a chase.
-Exercise is one of the key ingredients to a well adjusted Caravan, so if you can not provide enough of it, please do not think of owning this breed.
+Daily long walks where the dog is made to heel beside or behind the person holding the lead are essential, coupled with long, weekly or bi-weekly running sessions in a large, enclosed, safe area.
+Never allow a Caravan off leash on unfenced ground, as it has the ability to become selectively deaf to its master’s calls should anything catch its attention and trigger a chase.
+Exercise is one of the key ingredients to a well-adjusted Caravan, so if you cannot provide enough of it, please do not think of owning this breed.

 Life Expectancy